jdx/mise/README.md

           otherwise, it will show the current, active installed version

 Examples:
-  # Show the latest installed version of nodejs
+  # Show the latest installed version of node
   # If it is is not installed, errors
-  $ rtx where nodejs@20
+  $ rtx where node@20
-  /home/jdx/.local/share/rtx/installs/nodejs/20.0.0
+  /home/jdx/.local/share/rtx/installs/node/20.0.0

-  # Show the current, active install directory of nodejs
+  # Show the current, active install directory of node
-  # Errors if nodejs is not referenced in any .tool-version file
+  # Errors if node is not referenced in any .tool-version file
-  $ rtx where nodejs /home/jdx/.local/share/rtx/installs/nodejs/20.0.0
+  $ rtx where node /home/jdx/.local/share/rtx/installs/node/20.0.0
 ```
 ### `rtx which [OPTIONS] <BIN_NAME>`